 Schools with school index scores at or above 45 are identified as rising schools;

 Schools that are designated as priority or focus using this index-based, state-level accountability system will be required to implement differentiated interventions for subgroups, undergo targeted monitoring, and increased planning and documentation around the use of Title I funds.
-Priority and focus schools will also receive intensive and/or targeted support from the DC OSSE, the DCPS and the PCSB.
-Further discussion of treatment for priority schools is found in Section 2.D, and further discussion of treatment for focus schools is found in Section 2.E.
+Priority and Focus schools will also receive intensive and/or targeted support from the DC OSSE, the DCPS and the PCSB.
+Further discussion of treatment for Priority schools is found in Section 2.D, and further discussion of treatment for Focus schools is found in Section 2.E.

 LEA- and School-Level Accountability